dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 }
 ```

 Now we should be getting an interrupt from the PIT every millisecond!
 By default the PIT appears on irq0, which may be remapped to irq2 on modern (UEFI-based) systems.
-Also be aware that the PIT is system-wide device, and if you're using the APIC you will need to program the IO APIC to route the interrupt to one of the LAPICs.
+Also be aware that the PIT is system-wide device, and if using the APIC  we will need to program the IO APIC to route the interrupt to one of the LAPICs.

 ## High Precision Event Timer (HPET)